 AIM companies have been required to report on corporate governance from 28 September 2018.
-The Company has formulated corporate governance policies around the principles contained in the QCA (Quoted Companies Alliance) corporate governance code which is appropriate for smaller companies.
+The Company is small and has limited resources and therefore has formulated a corporate governance policy around the principles contained in the QCA (Quoted Companies Alliance) corporate governance code which is appropriate for smaller companies.

 The QCA code was revised at the end of April 2018 and the Board has set out on the Company’s website (www.600group.com) and in the Annual Report how it addresses the ten principles of the code.

 The Board is chaired by the Chairman Paul Dupee who by virtue of being the managing partner of Haddeo Partners LLP is also a major shareholder.

 The Directors meet regularly during the year, and utilise video conference as well as site visits to operating businesses.
 Local management teams presented to the Board on current and future business projects during the year.

 The Board is served by an Audit Committee headed by Laura Moglestue-Blom and including Don Haselton.
 The Audit Committee meets at least twice during the year to review both the interim and year end results before publication.
 The Audit Committee receives feedback from the external auditors on areas of risk and accounting procedures which are used in adapting internal control processes as required.

 The Remuneration Committee is headed by Laura Moglestue-Blom and consists of the non-executive directors.

 The Board as a whole operates as the Nominations Committee as and when required.

 Directors keep their skillset up to date through membership of their respective professional bodies and as a result of interaction with other bodies with whom they work.